 Failure to attend classes will not constitute an official withdrawal.
 Tuition will not be refunded, and grades will be recorded as "WF" for a student who stops attending classes without going through the formal withdrawal process.
-Official withdrawal is only permitted prior to the 7th week of class for on-campus students and prior to the 4th week of classes for online/AdVantage students.
+Official withdrawal is only permitted prior to the 4th week of classes for online/AdVantage students.
 Failure to attend classes without formally withdrawing may also impact student eligibility for all institutional, state, and federal aid assistance.
 See Financial Aid policies for further information.